Small Animal Soft Tissue Surgery

-The soft tissue section in the Small Animal Surgery section offers "state of the art" care for animals undergoing surgery at the Purdue Veterinary Teaching Hospital.
+The soft tissue service in the Small Animal Surgery section offers "state of the art" care for animals undergoing diagnosis and treatment of soft tissue and oncologic conditions at the Purdue University Veterinary Teaching Hospital (PUVTH).

 Small Animal Surgery Residents